 The third stop in Belém quarter is the tower of the same name, Tower of Belém (Torre de Belém), built between 1514 and 1519.

-Right next to Tagus river you’ll also find Padrão dos Descobrimentos (Monument to the Discoveries), built in 1960 to celebrate 500 years since the death of Henry, the Navigator.
+Right next to Tagus river you’ll also find Padrão dos Descobrimentos (Monument to the Discoveries), built in 1960 to celebrate the 500th anniversary since the death of Henry, the Navigator.

-If you want to learn more, read our article about Lisbon Museums that you should visit!
+If you want to learn more, read my article about Lisbon Museums that you should visit!